eamontryan/DIGT_3107_team_3/README.md

 - Option 1: View all books
 - Option 2: Add a new book
 - Option 3: Check book availability & circulation
-- Option 0: Back to Main Menu
+- Option 0: Return to Main Menu

 ### Loan Management Menu
 - Option 1: Borrow a book
 - Option 2: Return a book
-- Option 0: Back to Main Menu
+- Option 0: Return to Main Menu

 ---